nayakrujul/python-plus/README.md

 # python-plus
-Shorten your Python code with shorter syntax.
+Shorten your Python code with concise syntax.

 ## Installation